WebAssembly/component-model/design/mvp/CanonicalABI.md

 to `RETURNED`.

-The `on_progress` callback is called by `on_start` and `on_return` above and takes care of `task.notify()`ing the async caller of progress.
-The `enqueued` flag is used to avoid sending repeated progress events when the caller only cares about the latest value of `subtask.state`, taking advantage of the fact that "events" are first-class functions that are called right before passing the event tuple to core wasm.
-If the `RETURNED` event is about to be delivered, the `Subtask` is `finish()`ed, returning ownership of borrowed handles to the async caller.
+The `on_progress` callback is called by `on_start` and `on_return` above and sets a pending event on the `Subtask` any time there is progress.
+If the subtask advances `CallState` multiple times before the pending event is delivered, the pending event is overwritten in-place, delivering only the most-recent `CallState` to wasm.
+Once `CallState.RETURNED` is delivered, the subtask is `finish()`ed, which returns ownership of borrowed handles to the caller and allows the subtask to be dropped from the `waitables` table.

 The above definitions of sync/async `canon_lift`/`canon_lower` ensure that a sync-or-async `canon_lift` may call a sync-or-async `canon_lower`, with all